Defining SQL Queries

 -- name: get-count$

-select count(*) from users
+select count(*) as cnt from users;

 When used from Python: